 Generally, enter on line 6 the amount from Form 1099-R, box 3.
-However, if you elect to include NUA in your taxable income, use the NUA Worksheet earlier to figure the amount to enter on line 6.
-If you are taking a death benefit exclusion (for a participant who died before August 21, 1996), use the Death Benefit Worksheet earlier to figure the amount to enter on line 6.
+However, if you elect to include NUA in your taxable income, use the NUA Worksheet, earlier, to figure the amount to enter on line 6.
+If you are taking a death benefit exclusion (see Line 9 below for the definition), use the Death Benefit Worksheet, earlier, to figure the amount to enter on line 6.
 The remaining allowable death benefit exclusion should be entered on line 9 if you choose the 10-year tax option.

 If any federal estate tax was paid on the lump-sum distribution, you must decrease the capital gain amount by the amount of estate tax applicable to it.
-To figure this amount, you must complete the Death Benefit Worksheet earlier through line C. even if you do not take the death benefit exclusion.
-Multiply the total federal estate tax paid on the lump-sum distribution by the decimal on line C of the Death Benefit Worksheet.
+To figure this amount, you must complete the Death Benefit Worksheet, earlier, through line C, even if you do not take the death benefit exclusion.
+Multiply the total federal estate tax paid on the lump-sum distribution (get this amount from the administrator of the deceased's estate) by the decimal on line C of the Death Benefit Worksheet.
 The result is the portion of the federal estate tax applicable to the capital gain amount.
 Then, use that result to reduce the amount in Form 1099-R, box 3, if you do not take the death benefit exclusion, or reduce line F of the Death Benefit Worksheet if you do.
 Enter the remaining capital gain on line 6.
-If you elected to include NUA in taxable income. subtract the portion of federal estate tax applicable to the capital gain amount from the amount on line G of the NUA Worksheet.
+If vou elected to include NUA in taxable income and you did not take the death benefit exclusion, subtract the portion of federal estate tax applicable to the capital gain amount from the amount on line G of the NUA Worksheet.
 Enter the result on line 6.
 Enter the remainder of the federal estate tax on line 18.